Amp-Lab-at-VT/Class-D-Amp-with-5-Band-Equalizer/README.md

 ## Project Overview

-I plan to create a class-D amplifier with a 5-bandpass filter system.
+I plan to create a 5-Band Graphic Equalizer.
+This will be done by creating a class-D amplifier, along with a 5-bandpass filter system.

 ## Educational Value Added

-*To help expose me to the more practical part of the creation and design process I will encounter in my Electrical Engineering journey
+* To help expose me to the more practical part of the creation and design process I will encounter in my Electrical Engineering journey
-*To help challenge myself by creating a project with aspects I am not fimiliar with, helping me learn more about audio in Electrical Engineering
+* To help challenge myself by creating a project with aspects I am not fimiliar with, helping me learn more about audio in Electrical Engineering
-*To explore my current interest in audio and help set up the groundwork for potentially expanding upon this project in the future
+* To explore my current interest in audio and help set up the groundwork for potentially expanding upon this project in the future

 ## Tasks

 I will first be designing a class-D amplifier.
-Then, I will deisgn filters to create the 5-band grpahic equalizer system.
-These two components will be connected together to create the audio system.
+Then, I will deisgn filters to create the 5-bandpass filter system.

 ## Design Decisions